gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ### 'gm_dh_pub_keys' Parameter {#gm-dh-info}

-The 'gm_dh_pub_keys' parameter is an OPTIONAL parameter of the Token Post request message and the corresponding response message defined in {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}.
+The 'gm_dh_pub_keys' parameter is an OPTIONAL parameter of the request and response messages exchanged between the Client and the authz-info endpoint at the RS (see {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}).

+This parameter allows the client to request and retrieve the Diffie-Hellman public keys of the RS.

-This parameter is used to request and retrieve from the Group Manager its Diffie-Hellman public keys used in the OSCORE groups that the client has been authorized to join.
+In this application profile, this parameter is used to request and retrieve from the Group Manager its Diffie-Hellman public keys to use, in the OSCORE groups that the client has been authorized to join.
 The Group Manager has specifically a Diffie-Hellman public key in an OSCORE group, if and only if the group is a pairwise-only group.
 In this case, the early retrieval of the Group Manager's public key is necessary in order for the joining node to prove the possession of its own private key, upon joining the group (see {{ssec-join-req-sending}}).

-When used in the Token Post request sent to the Group Manager, the 'gm_dh_pub_keys' parameter has value the CBOR simple value 'null' (0xf6), to ask for the Diffie-Hellman public key that the Group Manager uses in the OSCORE groups that the client has been authorized to join.
+When used in the Token Transfer Request sent to the Group Manager, the 'gm_dh_pub_keys' parameter has value the CBOR simple value 'null' (0xf6).
+This is done to ask for the Diffie-Hellman public keys that the Group Manager uses in the OSCORE groups that the client has been authorized to join.

-When used in the following 2.01 (Created) response from the Group Manager, the 'gm_dh_pub_keys' parameter is a CBOR array of one or more elements.
-The number of elements is at most the number of OSCORE groups the client has been authorized to join.
+When used in the following Token Transfer Response from the Group Manager, the 'gm_dh_pub_keys' parameter is a CBOR array of one or more elements.
+The number of elements is at most the number of OSCORE groups that the client has been authorized to join.

 Each element 'gm_dh_pub_keys_entry' contains information about the Group Manager's Diffie-Hellman public keys, for one or more OSCORE groups that are pairwise-only groups and that the client has been authorized to join.
 Each element is formatted as follows.